vldasika/CS-Ingest/Dashboards/Action items.md

 A dashboard is a collection of varied reports in GUI represenation, it's built based upon various objects belonging to multiple CDEs.

-The dashboard contains following action items and you can drill down to each section for detailed information.
+The dashboard is used to view the action items in detail and drill down to each section for detailed information.

-# Key Action Items

 ## 1. Edit dashboard name
 This action allows you to edit the name of the dashboard.